dgattiwsu/CQ-ESN/README.md

 ##### Important considerations:

 1. **Complex-valued** reservoirs and states produce only a minor improvement of the evaluation metrics (NRMSE,MAE,IQR area) *versus* the corresponding **real-valued** reservoirs and states.
-2. **Quantum kernels** do not appear to produce an improvement of the metrics versus the equivalent **Classical Kernels** with the additional drawback of several orders of magnitude slow-down.
+2. **Quantum kernels** (with different strategies of data encoding and qubits entanglement) do not appear to produce an improvement of the metrics versus the equivalent **Classical Kernels** with the additional drawback of several orders of magnitude slow-down.
 3. **States Normalization** and **Predictions Denormalization** appear to be the most significant factor in achieving a decrease of the Interquartile Area of the distribution of both ***non-autoregressive*** and ***autoregressive*** predictions, when multiple CQ-ESN runs (i.e., 200 trials in the examples of the **tests** folder) are carried out with random initialization of the reservoir parameters.

+In conclusion, while limited to experience with just the climate TAVG dataset, testing with CQ-ESN points to a possible avenue for ***dequantizing*** quantum-based ESN protocols, by adding <u>states normalization</u> to classical protocols with the goal of reducing prediction errors/uncertainties.